-In December 2015, the Company adopted the 2015 Equity Incentive Plan (the "2015 Plan").
-The 2015 Plan provides for the grant of stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance stock awards and other forms of equity compensation to Company employees, directors and consultants.
-As of September 30, 2018, the maximum number of shares of common stock that may be issued under the 2015 Plan is 8,404,023 shares and 5,558,678 shares remained available for grant under the 2015 Plan.
+In December 2015, the Company adopted the 2015 Plan.
+The 2015 Plan provides for the grant of stock options, stock appreciation rights, restricted stock awards, RSU awards, performance stock awards and other forms of equity compensation to Company employees, directors and consultants.
+The aggregate number of shares of common stock authorized for issuance pursuant to the Company's 2015 Plan is 24,022,526.
+As of September 30, 2020, 20,090,731 shares remained available for grant under the 2015 Plan.